rougier/python-opengl/05-cube.rst

 thick border surrounded by black outline.
-For the "transparent" part, you'll need to use the `discard` instruction from within the fragment shader that instructs OpenGL to not display the fragment at all and to terminate the program frot this shader.
+For the "transparent" part, you'll need to use the `discard` instruction from within the fragment shader that instructs OpenGL to not display the fragment at all and to terminate the program from this shader.
 Since nothing will be rendered, there is no need to process the rest of program.

 **Solution**: `<code/chapter-05/hollow-cube.py>`_